-Earlier this week, I picked up on the increase in the number of narrative games on display at Rezzed this year.
+Earlier this week, I picked up on the increase in the number of narrative games on display at Rezzed.
 The ‘detective’ theme seemed to be popular also, with several story-rich titles featuring male investigators who were trying to solve some mysterious or vaguely-supernatural case related to either unexplained missing persons or gruesome murders.

 This was a great thing for me: everyone has their own individual reason for playing video games and mine tends to be for a good story.
 Give me a title where I can get lost in its world and wrapped up in its plot for hours on end, possibly with a few twists thrown in for good measure, and I’m a very happy gamer.
 But this increase in narrative projects on show at expos also comes with a downside.

 Here’s an example.
 One of the games I’d added to my to-do list for Rezzed was The Peterson Case, a cross between The Vanishing of Ethan Carter and Outlast by Quarter Circle Games.
 When I asked how scary it was, the developer I chatted to (I really should have made a note of his name) told me that it was less ‘jump-scares’ and more ‘atmospheric’; but they’d left the horror part of the project at home, feeling it couldn’t be adequately shown at the event.

 I knew this would be a title I’d end up purchasing and playing shortly after starting the demo.
 The graphics were detailed and shadowy, impressive considering the game is being made by a three-man team; and I was enjoying the gameplay, getting to know Detective Franklin Reinhardt through items scattered around his office.
 But within five minutes, I stepped away from the keyboard and thanked the developer for his time.